Traditional Pre-Pharmacy Path offers the most flexibility.

 Pharmacy Admissions Process: Presbyterian College School of Pharmacy employs a holistic admissions philosophy.
 Both academic factors and non-academic factors are considered in selecting applicants for admission.
-Academic factors are employed to select applicants who are prepared to succeed in a rigorous professional curriculum and include GPA, PCAT, course load, college attended, and degree(s) awarded.
-PC students and graduates are exempt from the PCAT if they apply Early Decision and will receive admissions credit if they earned a bachelor’s degree prior to their planned matriculation date in the PharmD program.
+Academic factors are employed to select applicants who are prepared to succeed in a rigorous professional curriculum and include GPA, course load, college attended, and degree(s) awarded.
+PC students and graduates will receive admissions credit if they earned a bachelor’s degree prior to their planned matriculation date in the PharmD program.
 Non-academic factors are included to select applicants who will fulfill the mission of Presbyterian College School of Pharmacy and uphold the standards and responsibilities of the pharmacy profession.
 Considered non-academic factors include written communication skills, history of involvement in and service to the community, leadership experience, professional exploration, and letters of reference.

 To comply with our contracts with healthcare institutions, all students must successfully complete a criminal background check and drug screen before matriculation into pharmacy school.